cockroachdb/docs/v22.1/manage-certs-vault.md

 `node-operator` | <ul><li>Install, configure and run CockroachDB and dependencies on nodes</li></ul>|   |<ul><li>Node SSH access</li></ul>
 `client-operator` | <ul><li>Install, configure and run CockroachDB and dependencies on clients</li></ul>| |<ul><li>Client SSH access</li></ul>

-#### Resources
+### Resources

 Our cluster will contain three classes of compute instance:

 - The CA administrative jumpbox, where sensitive credentials will be handled and secure operations related to certificate authority performed.
 - Three database nodes.
-- A client, which could represent, in a more realistic scenario, either an operations jumpbox or an application server.
+- A client, which could represent, in a more realistic scenario, either an operations jumpbox for database adminstrators, or an application server.

 Additionally, our project's firewall rules must be configured to allow communication between nodes and from client to nodes.

 ## Admin operations

-### Provision your GCP resources
+### Provision and configure your GCP resources

 1. Create the CA admin jumpbox.